wang0857/mtm6302-capstone-wang0857/README.md

 10. Uploaded to GitHub.
 (TBC)

 ## Challenges Faced
-1. Customized the SCSS of Bootstrap Components
+1. Customized the SCSS of Bootstrap Components.
+2. Develop RWD layout with my customized SCSS.

 ## Overcoming Challeges
 1. Downloaded the SCSS files of Bootstrap from its website.
 Searched for the variables and classes that I would customized and changed the value in the SCSS.
+2. Used <code>@mixin</code> to specify the different layout for each media query.
+Afterward, used <code>@include</code> to apply a certain layout to each media query for creating the RWD layout.

 ## Assets Used (Bibliography)
 - Images and Articles: <a href="https://apod.nasa.gov/apod/astropix.html">NASA APOD</a>